gsgatlin/openafs-rpms/README.md

 Originally the client/server packages came from rpmfusion.
 But the maintainer could not work on them any longer.
-The openafs-dkms and openafs-kmod packages came from the elrepo.org maintaner who also worked at NC.
-State University at the time.
+The openafs-dkms and openafs-kmod packages came from the elrepo.org maintaner who also worked at NC State University at the time.